jobinthompu/HDF-1.2-NiFi-User-Authentication-with-LDAP/README.md

 ## Short Description

-Setting up **NiFi User Aunthentication with LDAP** in HWX Sandbox with Knox-demo-ldap on HDF-1.2 Version
+Setting up "NiFi User Aunthentication with LDAP" in HWX Sandbox with Knox-demo-ldap using HDF-1.2 Version

 ## Prerequisite